pauldijou/responsive-watch/README.md

 **Does it support IE6?** Not out of the box.
 It only needs the `matchMedia` function.
 You can find great [polyfills](https://github.com/paulirish/matchMedia.js) online.

 **Is it possible to have multiple instances of responsive watch?** Yes.
-Just call the `responsiveWatch` as many time as you need.
+Just call the `responsiveWatch` as many times as you need.

 **Could you describe a use case for this lib?** I'm using it inside my React applications.
 When I need responsive inline styles, I plug the lib with my Flux dispatcher so each time the callback is called, it will update a store and impact all my components to re-render with the new style.